aycanogut/aycanogut/README.md

 <h3 align="left">I'm in the industry for a couple of months.
 I have a passion for learning new concepts and technologies.
-My purpose is improve myself with learning new skills and languages.
+My purpose is improve myself by learning new skills and languages.
 I want to use that knowledge to solve real world problems and contribute to the community.</h3>

 <br>